Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Introduction

-\emph{Economic MPC} formulations directly minimize the predicted economic cost, thereby enhancing the overall performance~\cite{rawlingsFundamentalsEconomicModel2012,faulwasserEconomicNonlinearModel2018, ellisEconomicModelPredictive2017}.
+\emph{Economic MPC} formulations~\cite{rawlingsFundamentalsEconomicModel2012,faulwasserEconomicNonlinearModel2018} directly minimize the predicted economic cost, such as the energy consumption of heating, ventilation, and cooling (HVAC) systems~\cite{taheriModelPredictiveControl2022}, the production yield of a chemical reactor~\cite{rawlingsFundamentalsEconomicModel2012}, or the profit of flexible manufacturing systems~\cite{risbeckUnificationClosedloopScheduling2019}.
+This direct optimization of the economic cost can significantly enhance the performance compared to traditional stabilizing MPC formulations~\cite{ellisEconomicModelPredictive2017}.
 In the nominal case, i.e., perfect model knowledge and no disturbances, economic MPC theory ensures that the asymptotic average performance of the closed-loop system is not worse than the performance of operating at the optimal steady-state~\cite{angeliAveragePerformanceStability2012,amritEconomicOptimizationUsing2011}.
 In case the optimal steady-state is subject to online changes, artificial references can be included in the economic MPC formulation to optimize setpoints online~\cite{krupaModelPredictiveControl2024,fagianoGeneralizedTerminalState2013, mullerEconomicModelPredictive2013,mullerPerformanceEconomicModel2014, ferramoscaEconomicMPCChanging2014, kohlerPeriodicOptimalControl2020}.
 In particular, such approaches can ensure that the asymptotic average performance is (approximately) not worse than the performance at the best reachable steady-state~\cite{fagianoGeneralizedTerminalState2013, mullerEconomicModelPredictive2013, mullerPerformanceEconomicModel2014}.
 Although these economic MPC schemes yield strong performance guarantees, the results rely on a perfect prediction model and are thus not applicable to uncertain systems.
 In case of model mismatch, \emph{robust} economic MPC schemes address this issue by optimizing for the worst-case cost~\cite{bayerOptimalSystemOperation2018}.
 While this provides robust bounds on the closed-loop performance, it can also lead conservative operation.